 - 3 tablespoons toasted sesame seeds

 - Season the wings with salt and pepper to taste.
-Generously coat a wire rack or broiler pan with non-stick cooking spray.
-Broil wings 4 to 5 inches from heat for about 6 minutes per
+Generously coat a wire rack or broiler pan with nonstick cooking spray.
+Broil wings 4 to 5 inches from heat for about 6 minutes per side, until browned.

-- Lightly coat your slow cooker insert with non-stick cooking spray.
-Transfer browned wings to slow cooker.
+- Lightly coat your slow cooker insert with nonstick cooking spray.
+Transfer the browned wings to the slow cooker.

-- Combine barbecue sauce, honey, soy sauce, Sriracha, garlic, and ginger.
-Pour over wings and stir until all wings are well coated with sauce.
+- In a small mixing bowl, combine the BBQ sauce, honey, soy sauce, Sriracha, garlic, and ginger.
+Pour over the wings and stir until all wings are well coated with the sauce.